-The National School Boards Association has partnered with New Regency, Penguin Books and the filmmakers to distribute copies of the acclaimed film, book and study guide 12 Years a Slave to America’s public high schools.
+The National School Boards Association has partnered with New Regency, Penguin Books and the filmmakers to distribute copies of the Oscar-winning film, book and study guide 12 Years a Slave to America’s public high schools.

 The initiative, coordinated by television personality Montel Williams, will start to distribute 12 Years a Slave nationwide in September 2014.
 The effort is modeled after an initiative Williams launched that ultimately led to distribution by “The Montel Williams Show” of copies of the Civil War film Glory to public high schools.